Chapter 2 : 01: Whispers in June

 Hogwarts had been broken into.
 Albus Dumbledore was dead.
 Snape and Draco were missing.

 Draco had been acting funny for months, talking to her even less than usual, if not altogether avoiding her, she recalled.
-While she couldn't say that their relationship was anything more than forced by blood, he was still family.
-She worried about him, but could never help him.
+While she couldn't say that their relationship was anything more than forced by blood, he was still family and they were connected in the eyes of their father and others...Despite her better judgment, Illyana worried about him, but could never help him.
 He always made it very clearly that he was above her, and beyond her help.

 Saving him from himself, his father, and the Dark Lord were all moot points unfortunately.
-But those points didn't change the fact that Albus Dumbledore was dead and that Professor, no-Headmistress, Illyana corrected herself, McGonagall figured they all weren't safe.
+But those points didn't change the fact that Albus Dumbledore was dead and that Professor, no-Headmistress, Illyana corrected herself, McGonagall all but said outright that they all weren't safe.

-But they were from the same house as the Dark Lord.
-Most of them were purebloods.
+Illyana felt a burn in her eyes, and suppressed it.
+But they were Slytherins, from the same house as the Dark Lord.
+Almost all of them were purebloods.
 They had all been exposed in a variety of ways since his return, how weren't they safe?
 Even if Hogwarts' impenetrable magic was no longer reliable, they should be safe.

 Illyana sunk further into the mattress.
-She never quite understood what her mother meant when she said 'trouble', but she trusted her mum enough to know that Dumbledore's death did not imply anything good.
+She never quite understood what her mother meant when she said things like that, nor understood a lot of her mother's quirks about other Slytherin families.
+But Illyana loved her mum, and trusted her enough to know that Dumbledore's death was bad.

 Yet Illyana couldn't help thinking, what about her father?